 How can tonality be determined in the portal

-We currently offer tonality determination using 3 different sampling periods, each with a 5 dB limit
+We currently offer tonality determination using 3 different sampling periods:

 - 10 seconds